mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 ### Resource Cleaning

-To avoid excessive resource consumption, a Job launched from a CronJob is assigned a Time To Leave (TTL) of **one week**.
+To avoid excessive resource consumption, a Job launched from a CronJob is assigned a Time To Live (TTL) of **one week**.
 This means that the Job and the related Pod are marked for deletion after a week.

 :::caution